GreenDelta/openLCA-ApiDoc/ipc/src/examples/pyipc_from_scratch.md

 | solid waste [kg] |                    2.0 |                 10.0 |                       0.0 |                          1.0 |

-In the paper, the inventory is calculated for 10 sandwitch packages, which we can quickly do with NumPy now:
+In the paper, the inventory is calculated for 10 sandwitch packages as the final demand \\(f\\) of the system, which we can quickly do with NumPy now:

 ```py
 {{#include pyipc_from_scratch.py:numsol}}